How Hydro-Québec installations reduce the impact of spring runoff

 - The Rivière Outaouais watershed is three times larger than the area of Switzerland.
 A drop of water can take up to three weeks to flow from its source down to the Montréal region.

 - There are thirteen main reservoirs in the Rivière Outaouais watershed, and Hydro-Québec owns only four of them.
-La The Ottawa River Regulation Planning Board
+La The Ottawa River Regulation Planning Board is responsible for the integrated management of all partner reservoirs.

 - Hydro-Québec has invented and marketed a device, the GMON, to determine the amount of water contained in the snow cover on a daily basis.
-Find out more about the GMON device [video in French only]
+Find out more about the GMON device [video in French only].

 - Many hydropower generating stations cannot retain water in the spring.
 They are called run-of-river generating stations, and the majority of facilities located in southern Québec are of this type.